FX UMa: A New Heartbeat Binary System with Linear and Non-linear Tidal Oscillations and delta Sct Pulsations: Summary

 We report the first result of the study of pulsating eclipsing binaries combining high-precision $\it TESS$ photometry and high-resolution $\it SONG$ spectroscopic observations.
 In this work, we have carried out a detailed analysis of a bright double-lined spectroscopic binary FX UMa.
 The major results can be summarized as follows: \begin{enumerate} \item FX UMa was observed by $\it TESS$ in 2 minutes cadence mode during three non-contiguous sectors: 14, 20, and 40.
 The $\it TESS$ light curve shows a periodic, broad brightening near the eclipse, the typical feature of heartbeat stars.
 In addition to the eclipse-like light changes and the “heartbeat-like” profile, the LC in the outside eclipses clearly display multi-periodic light variations.

 \item We obtained a total of 33 $\it SONG$ high-resolution spectra from 2019 October 28 to 2020 April 29. $\it SONG$ spectra confirm that FX UMa is a double-lined spectroscopic binary system.
 The radial velocities of the two component stars were extracted by using the broadening-function technique.
-The independent RV fitting yields a mass ratio of $q$ = 0.99951 $\pm$ 0.00072 and a high eccentricity of $e$ = 0.54765 $\pm$ 0.00026 for this binary system.
+A joint modelling of TESS light curve and SONG radial-velocity measurements yields a mass ratio of $q$ = 1.004$_{-0.007}^{+0.008}$, and a high eccentricity of $e$ = 0.547$_{-0.002}^{+0.002}$, for this binary system.

 \item We reconstructed the individual spectra of each component star from the observed composite spectra with the spectral disentangling tool FDBinary.
 The atmospheric parameters for both component stars were then obtained through fitting their disentangled spectra.
 The two components of FX UMa have almost exactly the same atmospheric parameters, with $T_{eff}$ = 7391.7$\pm$43.7 K, $[M/H]$ = -0.41$\pm$0.02 dex, $v_{rot}$sin$i$ = 65.40$\pm$0.80 km s$^{-1}$ for star 1 and $T_{eff}$ = 7389.8$\pm$43.9 K, $[M/H]$ = -0.43$\pm$0.02 dex, $v_{rot}$sin$i$ = 66.79$\pm$0.83 km s$^{-1}$ for star 2.